alextremp/brusc/README.md

 * **singleton**

-A Singleton is an instance that will be instantiated 1 time, saved in the container, and each time that is required for injection, the same instance will be returned.<br>
+A Singleton is an instance that will be instantiated 1 time (on the first injection request, or eagerly), saved in the container, and each time that is required for injection, the saved instance will be returned.<br>
 UseCases, Services, Repositories, ... should be Singletons.

   * Parameters:
     * key: a string, class declaration, ...
 Anything that can identify the instance declaration.
 It's what will be used next to inject the dependency.
-    * instance builder: a no-arg function that will be called by the IoC Container when a new instance should be created
+    * instance builder: a no-arg function that will be called by the IoC Container when it needs to provide an instance that has not been initialized yet.
-    * lazy (defaults to _true_): a boolean, indicating if the instance should be lazy (true = will be initialized when required for dependency injection) or eager (false = will be instantiated in the IoC container after it has been initialized).
+    * lazy (defaults to _true_): a boolean, indicating if the instance should be lazy (true = will be initialized when required for dependency injection) or eager (false = will be instantiated in the IoC container just after the container has been initialized).

 * **prototype**